 The Avalon Fleet II Live-Aboard

-When booking through Yellow Dog, anglers (and divers) interested in visiting, fishing and exploring this amazing area have the choice of two different live-aboard and mothership options.
-These options include the floating “hotel” La Tortuga (see the specific web page for that option) and the private luxury yacht Avalon Fleet II, Avalon Fleet III, and the Avalon IV (new in 2021-2022).
-Avalon II is one of the nicest yachts in Avalon’s operations, Avalon II is ideal for intact groups of 8-14 anglers and guests.
-This fully mobile fishing platform offers comfortable accommodations, an excellent crew, experience fishing guides, air-conditioned staterooms, delicious seafood and access to some of the finest fishing in the entire Caribbean.
+When booking through Yellow Dog, anglers (and divers) interested in visiting, fishing, and exploring this amazing area have the choice of a number of different live-aboard and mothership options.
+These options include the private luxury yacht Avalon Fleet II, Avalon Fleet III, and the Avalon IV (new in 2021-2022).
+Avalon II is one of the nicest yachts in Avalon’s operations and is ideal for intact groups of 8-12 anglers and guests.
+This fully mobile fishing platform offers comfortable accommodations, an excellent crew, experience fishing guides, air-conditioned staterooms, delicious seafood, and access to some of the finest fishing in the entire Caribbean.
 With all Avalon Fleet II packages, anglers can expect long days on the water with more hours of fishing than any other destination and excellent food.

-All fishing weeks on board the Avalon II yacht run from Saturday to the following Saturday, with five and a half full days of guided fishing.
-A normal week includes seven (7) nights aboard the yacht, and roundtrip transportation from Camaguey to Jucaro.
+All fishing weeks onboard the Avalon II yacht run from Saturday to the following Saturday, with five and a half full days of guided fishing.
+A normal week includes seven (7) nights aboard the yacht, and roundtrip transportation from your arrival city to Jucaro Port.
 Upon arrival in Jucaro, clients board the boat Avalon II to head out to Jardines de la Reina.
 The season in the Jardines de la Reina runs from mid-October through the end of August, however low season rates during off-season months can also translate into excellent and diverse fishing.